allvpv/website/content/haotic-journey-through-envvars/index.md

 Even a novice programmer is supposed to know what it is.
-They saw it at some point, maybe during a local setup that required exporting the `SECRET_KEY`, or by changing some deployment configuration.
+They saw it at some point, maybe during a local setup that required exporting the `SECRET_KEY`, or when changing some deployment configuration.

 So what really are those *environment variables*?
 Is it some kind of a special dict inside the operating system?
-If no, then who owns it and how do they propagate?
-And what can be stored inside it?
+If no, then who owns them and how do they propagate?
+And what can be stored inside them?
 What are the limitations?

 Join me in exploring how environment variables really work on Linux.

-## Where they come from?
+## Where do they come from?

 In Linux, a program must use `execve` syscall to execute another program.
-When typing `ls` in `bash`, as well as using `subpreocess.run` in Python, or clicking the Browser icon from the Start Menu – it all comes down to the `execve`.
+When typing `ls` in `bash`, as well as using `subprocess.run` in Python, or clicking a program icon from the Start Menu, it all comes down to the `execve`.

+And `execve` takes three arguments:
+- executable path
-And `execve` takes three arguments: executable path, array of command line arguments, and array of environment variables.
-So, for `ls -lah` invocation in the terminal, the binary will be `/usr/bin/ls`, the array of arguments:
+- an array of command line arguments, and
+- an array of environment variables.

+So, for `ls -lah` invocation in the terminal:
+- the 1st argument will be `/usr/bin/ls`
-`['/usr/bin/ls', '-lah']` (yes, the executable is usually the "zero" argument), and the array of environment variables.
-Let's talk about the last.
+- the 2nd argument will be the array of arguments: `['/usr/bin/ls', '-lah']` (the executable is usually the "zero" argument),
+- the 3rd argument will be the array of environment variables.

 The default convention is to pass all environment variables of the parent process.
-And that is what you expect: the variables are inherited from the parent process, by the child process.
-That's the point, after all – to keep track of the `environment`.

-However, nothing prevents the parent process to pass completly different, or even empty, set of env vars in call to `execve`!
-And it makes sense sometimes.
+However, nothing prevents the parent process from passing a completely different (or even empty) set of env vars when using the `execve` system call!
-For example, the `login` executable, which is executed when you log into your system, clears and sets up the fresh environment.

-But by default, essentially all tooling passes the environment down: `bash`, as well as Python (when you use `subprocess.exec`), or C library `execl` function, etc.
+By default, however, all tooling passes the environment down: `bash`, as well as Python (when you use `subprocess.exec`), or C library `execl` function, etc.
+And this is what you expect to happen: the variables are inherited by the child process.
+That's the point – to keep track of the `environment`.

 ## Where are they going?

-After running the new program, the kernel just dumps the variables into an array on the stack.

-This static array cannot be easily modified, for example, to extend it with one more variable.
-The layout in memory does not allow for that.
+After running the new program, the kernel just dumps the variables to an array on the stack.
+This static array cannot be easily modified.
+It cannot be extended with one more variable.
+The layout in memory simply does not allow for that.

-And that's why the program has to copy those variables to some modifiable data structure, so that you can adjust the environment while you are running the
+And that's why the program has to copy those variables to some modifiable data structure.
+That allows to adjust the environment while you are running the program.

-program:
-- `glibc` - the default C library on Linux – uses a dynamic array.
+Let's explore what underlying structure is used for storing the environment variables in some most essential programming languages/frameworks:
 - `bash` stores the variables in a hash map.
+- `glibc` - the default C library on Linux – uses a dynamic array, which can be managed by `putenv` and `getenv` functions.
-- `Python` uses `os.environ`, but this is only a proxy to more low-level, natively implemented `os.putenv` and `os.getenv` functions, which, in turn, call the C library `putenv` and `getenv`, so the C library is responsible for managing the “ground truth” state of environment variables.
+- `Python` uses `os.environ` dictionary, but this is only a proxy to more low-level, natively implemented `os.putenv` and `os.getenv` functions, which, in turn, call the C library `putenv` and `getenv`.
+So the C library is responsible for managing the “ground truth” state of environment variables.

+  The propagation is one-directional.
+Modifying `os.environ` will call `os.putenv`, but not the other way around.
+Call `os.putenv`, and `os.environ` won't be updated.

 ## Liberal format

-The Linux kernel, as well as the standard C library, is very liberal when it comes to the format of environment variables.
+The Linux kernel, as well as the most popular standard C library on Linux - `glibc` – is very liberal when it comes to the format of environment variables.

-For example, your C program (if it uses `glibc` standard library) can manipulate environment – the global `environ` array – in such a way that you'll create several environment variables with the same name but different value!
+For example, your C program (if it uses `glibc`) can manipulate environment – the global `environ` array – in such a way that you'll create several environment variables with the same name but different value!

 You don't even need the equal sign, separating the name from the value!
 The usual entry is `NAME=VALUE`, but nothing prevents you to add